produced by Cornish Presents and premiering at the Cornish Playhouse at Seattle Center on February 8th & 9th, 2018. Both performances will be at 8PM.

 Wardrobe Design >> Connor Carrara

-PYLON III is made possible through partial funding support by Case van Rij and Timothy Tomlinson, residency support through Seattle International Dance Festival’s James Ray Residency Program, and generous contributions by Photon Factory design studio.
+PYLON III is made possible through partial funding support by Case van Rij, Timothy Tomlinson, and the Seattle Office of Arts & Culture, residency support through Seattle International Dance Festival’s James Ray Residency Program, sound mastering support by Pierced Ears Recording, and generous contributions by Photon Factory design studio.